n8n-ninja/n8n-nodes-elevenlabs/README.md

 ## Operations

-- Text to speech: converts text into lifelike speech.
+- **Text to speech**: converts text into lifelike speech.
-- Speech to speech: transform uploaded speech so it sounds like it was spoken by another voice.
+- **Speech to speech**: transform uploaded speech so it sounds like it was spoken by another voice.
-- Generate voice: generate a random voice based on parameters, and Create voice, to save a generated voice to your library.
+- **Generate voice**: generate a random voice based on parameters, and **Create voice**, to save a generated voice to your library.
-- Clone your voice: generate a new voice based on audio file.
+- **Clone your voice**: generate a new voice based on audio file.
-- Voice management: delete voices.
+- **Voice management**: delete voices.
-- Audio generation history: retrieve your history, download audios or delete history items.
+- **Audio generation history**: retrieve your history, download audios or delete history items.
-- User info and subscription: retrieve your usage metadata (such as used token)
+- **User info and subscription**: retrieve your usage metadata (such as used token)

 ## Credentials